Experience The Bahamas

-- An archipelago of over 700 pristine islands and coral cays
+- Archipelago of over 700 picturesque islands and breathtaking cays

 National language: English

 Language notes: Hello!
-English is widely spoken in Bahamas.
+English is widely spoken in the Bahamas.

 Currency: BSD (Bahamian Dollar)